 Today, Audemars Piguet is still considered the leading manufacturer in horology and now includes seven collections.
 All the collections combine traditional designs with modern complications.
 Their most famous is the Royal Oak collection, due to its contemporary design combined with superb functionality.

 Audemars Piguet's best-selling collection is the Royal Oak Concept.
-Introduced in 1972, the design completely exceeded expectations for watch making.
-With a stainless-steel band and bracelet, the brand changed the design of contemporary watch making as it truly captured a sense of modernism in a traditional industry.
+Introduced in 1972, the design completely exceeded expectations for watchmaking.
+With a stainless-steel band and bracelet, the brand changed the design of contemporary watchmaking as it truly captured a sense of modernism in a traditional industry.

 In addition to the classic Royal Oak line, Audemars Piguet watch buyers are always happy to purchase any of the other striking watch lines.
 In 1995, Audemars Piguet unveiled a new collection, called the Millenary.
 These unique designs were boldly futuristic, using three-dimensional takes on what we think of as standard watch motion.
-You can tell a Millenary watch from its domed sapphire crystal, oval case, and its off-center watch dial.
+You can tell a Millenary watch from its domed sapphire crystal, oval case, and off-center watch dial.
 The off-center dial allows for a partial view of the balance wheel within the watch.
-The many visible mechanical components of the watch gives it a fun, modern look.
+The many visible mechanical components of the watch give it a fun, modern look.
 As Audemars Piguet puts it, this watch invites “the wearer to look right into the heart of the piece’s singular mechanism.”
 And like all Audemars Piguet watches, this line doesn’t trade out complexity for reliability – it gives you both.

 When it comes to women’s watches, Audemars Piguet realized there was a gap in the market.
-They saw that all the women’s luxury watches were made by “shrinking, pinking and adding a few diamonds.”
-The brand realized that they could do so much more and provide women with a watch that would be functional, striking, and most importantly, reflect the individuality of the wearer.
-The Royal Oak Concept Flying Tourbillion is a white gold watch that comes with either baguette or brilliant-cut diamonds.
-One can see the movement of the watch from either the front or the back, but what really makes this watch revolutionary is the fact that it is a watch for women that doesn’t just throw on a few diamonds.
+They saw that all the women’s luxury watches were made by “shrinking, pinking, and adding a few diamonds.”
+The brand realized that it could do so much more and provide women with a watch that would be functional, striking, and most importantly, reflect the individuality of the wearer.
+The Royal Oak Concept Flying Tourbillion is a white gold watch that comes with either a baguette or brilliant-cut diamonds.
+One can see the movement of the watch from either the front or the back, but what makes this watch revolutionary is the fact that it is a watch for women that doesn’t just throw on a few diamonds.

 The Royal Oak Concept is not the first watch for women that Audemars Piguet has turned out.
 Frosted Gold and Diamond Outrage were two other major hits for the brand, showing that there is a distinct market out there for innovative women’s watches.

 This line also led to a new trend in watchmaking.
-As it used materials (like rubber) that were not often designed into luxury watches, it opened up a way for more mixed-material watches.
+As it used materials (like rubber) that were not often designed for luxury watches, it opened up a way for more mixed-material watches.
 The Offshore today may not look like the original watch dubbed “the Beast” back in 1993, but if you look carefully, you can see where the inspiration comes from, and how it diverged from the original Royal Oak watches.

-Perhaps one of Audemar Piguet’s most striking lines, the Jules Audemars Collection is named after one of the company’s founding fathers.
+Perhaps one of Audemars Piguet’s most striking lines, the Jules Audemars Collection is named after one of the company’s founding fathers.
 Staying true to his ideals of what a watch should be, this line honors Audemars’ spectacular complications.
 You can identify these watches from their modest and streamlined dials and traditional, round cases.
 The ultra-thin dial makes for a bold, yet comfortable, statement.
 Just 6.7mm thick, it can slip beneath even the tightest cuff.
 Audemars Piguet’s Jules Audemars Collection truly merges fashion with function.